toitlang/jaguar/README.md

 jag run hello.toit
 ```

+Be aware that you can configure the way your applications run by [providing options](#options-for-jag-run)
-It is even possible to ask Jaguar to keep watching your Toit code on disk and to *live reload* it when
+to `jag run`.
+Also, Jaguar is fast enough that it is possible to ask Jaguar to keep watching your Toit code
-it changes.
+on disk and to *live reload* it when it changes.
 Simply write:

 ``` sh
 jag watch hello.toit